Dionysia-Theodora Avgerinopoulou: Career

-Dionysia-Theodora focused on the financing of sustainable development; the efficient waste management and the development of a circular economy; the empowerment of the enforcement mechanisms of Environmental Law; the support of innovative technologies, including space technologies, for the protection of the natural environment; the promotion of renewable energy sources; the mitigation and adaptation of climate change and the support of technologies of capture, storage, conversion and reuse; the nexus between environment, agriculture, and food; the nexus between environment and public health, and the sound management of water resources.
-She also led deliberations on the ratification of major multilateral agreements before the Parliament, while she represented the Parliament at major international environmental conferences, including UNEA -1 and COP 19 of the UNFCCC.
+Dionysia-Theodora has focused on the financing of sustainable development; the efficient waste management and the development of a circular economy; the empowerment of the enforcement mechanisms of Environmental Law; the support of innovative technologies, including space technologies, for the protection of the natural environment; the promotion of renewable energy sources; the mitigation and adaptation of climate change and the support of innovative technologies, the water management, the ocean protection, the nexus between environment, agriculture, and food; the nexus between environment and public health, and the sound management of water resources.
+She also led deliberations on the ratification of major multilateral agreements before the Parliament, while she represented the Parliament at major international environmental conferences.

+In 2024, Avgerinopoulou was appointed as the Greek Prime Minister's Envoy for the Ocean.
+She coordinated Greece’s preparation and successful hosting of the 9th Our Ocean Conference (2024), co-leading the Intergovernmental Steering Committee for two years and contributing to the achievement of USD 11.3 billion in global commitments.
+She oversaw the follow-up of Greece’s 21 national commitments.
+She advised on major national positions on ocean governance, while she still represents Greece in high-level international fora on the ocean, blue economy, and climate–ocean diplomacy.

 In 2015, Avgerinopoulou was elected at the Steering Committee of the Global Water Partnership Organization (GWPO) in recognition of her previous successful leadership in water issues, as well as her experience to co-operate with international, regional and national arrangements in sustainable water management, in order to create solutions to water issues at all levels and also opportunities for sustainable development.
-Avgerinopoulou also serves as a Member of the Audit and Finance Subcommittee of the GWPO, while her vision within the Organization is the promotion and realization of Sustainable Development Goals No 6 and 14.
+Avgerinopoulou also served as a Member of the Audit and Finance Subcommittee of the GWPO.
+At the same time, her vision within the Organization was the promotion and realization of the relevant Sustainable Development Goals No 6 and 14.

+She has also held senior political positions within the Inter-Parliamentary Union (IPU), including Vice-President of the Executive Committee on behalf of the Twelve Plus Group, contributing to the organization's decision-making and strategy.